FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Your %s rating is %s.=Current user rating, on the rating stats page: http://en.lichess.org/stat/rating/distribution/blitz.
 The first %s is the the variant name (like Bullet, Blitz, or Chess960), the second %s is the rating itself (like 1900).

-You are better than %s% of %s players.=Current user ranking, on the rating stats page: http://en.lichess.org/stat/rating/distribution/blitz.
+You are better than %s of %s players.=Current user ranking, on the rating stats page: http://en.lichess.org/stat/rating/distribution/blitz.
 The first %s is the percentage, the second %s is the variant name (like Bullet, Blitz, or Chess960).

 You do not have an established %s rating.=When the user rating is provisional, on the rating stats page: http://en.lichess.org/stat/rating/distribution/blitz. %s is a variant name (like Bullet, Blitz, or Chess960).